umbraco/UmbracoDocs/Products/UmbracoCourier/Developer/DataResolvers.md

 # PersistenceManager.Default.GetNodeId, GetUniqueId
 If the built-in replaces doesn’t work for your data, you can access node ids.
 And Unique Ids in the database through the Persistence Manager.
 This enables you to translate the Node ID => Guid or Guid => Node ID.

-As an optional parameter, you can pass the Umbraco NodeObjectType to this method to filter the type of node you wish to retrieve the id/guid of.
+As an optional parameter, you can pass the Umbraco NodeObjectType to this method to filter the type of node you wish to retrieve the id/GUID of.

-A refence to all NodeObjectTypes is located in Umbraco.Courier.ItemProviders.NodeObjectTypes
+A reference to all NodeObjectTypes is located in Umbraco.Courier.ItemProviders.NodeObjectTypes

 	int nodeId = PersistenceManager.Default.GetNodeId(docGUID);
 	int nodeId2 = PersistenceManager.Default.GetNodeId(docGUID, NodeObjectTypes.Document);